josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦤_Potential_Dodos/📺_gb_not_news.md

 > - [🦤 Potential Dodos README](./README.md)
 > - [🕊️ Gustav and the Network of Impossible Messengers](../🕊️_gustav_and_the_network_of_impossible_messengers.md)

+---

+### ⚖️ Satirical Protection Statement
+This node is **satirical political commentary** and forms part of an ongoing research and artistic project (Polaris Protocol).
+It is covered by *freedom of expression* protections under **Article 10 of the European Convention on Human Rights**,
+as enacted by the **Human Rights Act 1998**, and by **fair-dealing for criticism, review and quotation**
+under the **Copyright, Designs and Patents Act 1988 s.30**.
+It makes no factual allegations and should be read as critical, humorous, and analytic expression.

 *Survivor authorship is sovereign.
 Containment is never neutral.*
 _Last updated: 2025-10-27_